aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ## Demo: Interfaces (10 min)

 Let's switch gears to interfaces.
-As we're walking through what an interface is and what it does, think about how they compare and contrast to abstract classes.
+As we're walking through what an interface is and what it does, think about how it compares and contrasts to an abstract class.

 In Java, an interface defines an API, which is essentially a contract that a class will contain the methods defined in the interface.